varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

 Cookies
 -------

-Varnish will not cache a object comming from the backend with a Set-Cookie header present.
+Varnish will not cache a object coming from the backend with a Set-Cookie header present.
 Also, if the client sends a Cookie header, Varnish will bypass the cache and go directly to the backend.

 This can be overly conservative.
-A lot of sites use Google Analytics (GA) to analyse their traffic.
+A lot of sites use Google Analytics (GA) to analyze their traffic.
 GA sets a cookie to track you.
 This cookie is used by the client side java script and is therefore of no interest to the server.

-For a lot of web application it makes sense to completly disregard the cookies unless you are accessing a special part of the web site.
-This VCL snipplet in vcl_recv will disregard cookies unless you are accessing /admin/.::
+For a lot of web application it makes sense to completely disregard the cookies unless you are accessing a special part of the web site.
+This VCL snippet in vcl_recv will disregard cookies unless you are accessing /admin/.::

   if ( !( req.url ~ ^/admin/) ) {